Decades of Dollars

-Decades of Dollars (DoD) was the name of a Virginia-only lottery game; it began as a multi-state game in January 2011.
+Decades of Dollars (DoD) was an American lottery game that began as a multi-state game in January 2011, though by its end, only the Virginia Lottery offered it.
 Georgia and Kentucky joined Virginia in launching DoD; Arkansas joined in May 2011.
 (DoD replaced Win for Life in Kentucky; WFL ended in 2014 as a Virginia-only game.)

-DoD became a Virginia-only game in October 2014 when the other three states joined the ill-fated Monopoly Millionaires' Club drawing game.
+DoD became a Virginia-only game in October 2014 when the other three states joined the Monopoly Millionaires' Club drawing game.
 DoD held its final drawing on April 30, 2015; Virginia replaced it with the multi-state Cash4Life, becoming its fourth member, but non-contiguous with its other three states.

 Decades of Dollars was drawn Monday and Thursday nights.
 DoD winners had a choice of 30 annual payments of $250,000 each (minus withholdings) or a lump sum of $4,000,000.

 Each Decades of Dollars game cost $2; players chose 6 numbers from 1 through 47.